googlearchive/backbonefire/README.md

 });
 ```

-## Downloading BackFire
+## Downloading BackboneFire

-To get started include Firebase and BackFire after the usual Backbone dependencies (jQuery, Underscore, and Backbone).
+To get started include Firebase and BackboneFire after the usual Backbone dependencies (jQuery, Underscore, and Backbone).

 ```html
 <!-- jQuery -->